therealcouchpotato/nonaxe/README.md

 	   modify the baud rate table, it works great, no headaches.
 	   ... or implement the functionality in the serial classes yourself.)
 	4. Fill in your card server access details (emu has been tested with OSCAM only)
-	5. Rename this file to nonaxe.ini
+	5. Rename nonaxe.ini.readme to nonaxe.ini
-		You may remove this large readme section if you wish
+		You may remove the large readme section if you wish
 	6. Deploy and run